Aquatic Ecology & Fisheries Management Research Experience for Undergraduates (REU)

 About the REU

-The Aquatic Ecology & Fisheries Management Research Experience for Undergraduates (REU) program seeks to expand interest and enhance diversity in the fields of aquatic ecology and fisheries management.
+The Aquatic Ecology & Fisheries Management REU program seeks to expand interest and enhance access to the fields of aquatic ecology and fisheries management.

-Participants in this REU will work with a mentor to choose a topic and research question and then design a project, collect & analyze data, and communicate the results.
+Participants in this REU will work with a mentor on a research question related to an ongoing project, collect & analyze data, and communicate the results.
 We expect research topics to range from zooplankton ecology, to impacts of management decisions on fish behavior and growth, to impacts of human-driven environmental change on fish populations and food webs.
+Check out the accomplishments of previous cohorts to get an idea of projects.

 Participants will also take part in professional development sessions which will provide a robust view of careers in aquatic and fisheries science, as well as guidance on how to become more confident and qualified when applying for graduate school and jobs in this field.